Spironolactone and pancreatitis

 Treatment Treatment for pancreatitis may involve hospitalization, intravenous fluids, pain management, and addressing the underlying cause, such as discontinuing spironolactone if it is believed to be the trigger.

-See also Spironolactone chinese
+See also Spironolactone blocks testosterone

 Symptoms and Diagnosis